CampbeII/CampbeII/lessons/0/index.md

-# Hosting a Portfolio with GitHub pages
+# Hosting a Portfolio with GitHub Pages
 A start to finish guide on how to create, customize, and host your first portfolio piece on GitHub pages.

 ## What We'll Cover